Jeff Koons: Luxury and Degradation series and Kiepenkerl

-First shown in Koons' eponymous exhibitions at the short-lived International With Monument Gallery, New York, and at Daniel Weinberg Gallery, Los Angeles, in 1986, the Luxury and Degradation series is a group of works thematically centered on alcohol.
-This group included a stainless steel travel cocktail cabinet, a Baccarat crystal decanter and other hand-made renderings of alcohol-related paraphernalia, as well as reprinted and framed ads for drinks such as Gordon's Gin ("I Could Go for Something Gordon's"), Hennessy ("Hennessy, The Civilized Way to Lay Down the Law"), Bacardi ("Aquí... el gran sabor del ron Bacardi"), Dewars ("The Empire State of Scotch"), Martell ("I Assume You Drink Martell") and Frangelico ("Stay in Tonight" and "Find a Quiet Table") in seductively intensified colors on canvas Koons appropriated these advertisements and revalued them by recontextualizing them into artworks.
+First shown in Koons's eponymous exhibitions at the short-lived International With Monument Gallery, New York, and at Daniel Weinberg Gallery, Los Angeles, in 1986, the Luxury and Degradation series is a group of works thematically centered on alcohol.
+This group included a stainless steel travel cocktail cabinet, a Baccarat crystal decanter and other hand-made renderings of alcohol-related paraphernalia, as well as reprinted and framed ads for drinks such as Gordon's Gin ("I Could Go for Something Gordon's"), Hennessy ("Hennessy, The Civilized Way to Lay Down the Law"), Bacardi ("Aquí... el gran sabor del ron Bacardi"), Dewars ("The Empire State of Scotch"), Martell ("I Assume You Drink Martell") and Frangelico ("Stay in Tonight" and "Find a Quiet Table") in seductively intensified colors on canvas.
+Koons appropriated these advertisements and revalued them by recontextualizing them into artworks.
 They "deliver a critique of traditional advertising that supports Baudrillard's censorious view of the obscene promiscuity of consumer signs".
 Another work, Jim Beam – J.B.
 Turner Engine (1986), is based on a commemorative, collectible in bottle in the form of a locomotive that was created by Jim Beam; however, Koons appropriated this model and had it cast in gleaming stainless-steel.
 The train model cast in steel titled Jim Beam – Baggage Car (1986) even contains Jim Beam bourbon.
 With the Luxury and Degradation series Koons interfered into the realms of the social.
 He created an artificial and gleaming surface which represented a proletarian luxury.
 It was interpreted as seduction by simulation because it was fake luxury.
 Being the producer of this deception brought him to a kind of leadership, as he commented himself.

 The same material of stainless steel was used for the statue of Kiepenkerl.
 After being rebuilt in the 1950s, the figure of the itinerant trader was replaced by Jeff Koons in 1987 for the decennial Skulptur Projekte exhibition.
 Standing on a central square in Münster, the statue retained a certain cultural power as a nostalgic symbol of the past.
 During the production process, the foundry where the piece was being made wanted to knock the ceramic shell off too soon, which resulted in the piece being bent and deformed.
 Koons decided to bring in a specialist and give the piece "radical plastic surgery."
 After this experience he felt liberated: "I was now free to work with objects that did not necessarily pre-exist.
 I could create models."